madoui/haploSim/README.md

 # haploSim
-Generate metagenomic data from an admixture of haplotypes.
+Simulate haplotypes according to a random markovian chain along a binary evolutionnary tree.
+Generate metagenomic illumina data from a random admixture of simulated haplotypes.

 ## Quick example on Coronavirus